 You have to take my word for it, of course, that I am transgender.
 There is no way I can convince you that I am telling the truth, especially to those of you who have known me for many, many years as a male-bodied person named, Joseph.
 I did not ask to be transgender though.
 This is not a choice I am making.
 This is a medical condition where there is no real “cure.”
 There is treatment however, and that takes the form of transitioning, over time, with the help of hormone therapies, surgeries, as well as many other outward and inward procedures and actions that effect the outward body to better enable it to match my inward spirit.

-Once I discovered my condition I chose to continue pretending to be the Joseph everybody knew because I was afraid of the consequences of coming out and living the truth—consequences to my family, to my school, and to my relationships with you.
+Once I discovered being transgender I chose to continue pretending to be the Joseph everybody knew because I was afraid of the consequences of coming out and living the truth—consequences to my family, to my school, and to my relationships with you.
 I chose to hide—hide who I am out of fear.
 I am done hiding.
 I am being released from prison.
 I am free to roam and to celebrate a whole new life of the conscious awareness of who I am.

 Yes, I know, I have fathered 3 sons and been married over 20 years.
 I had to buy into my masculine body—my masculine presentation and gender constructs—I had to for reasons I will not get into here.
 But no more.
 I am a woman and I am deeply grateful to this body for carrying me so far and for the work it still needs to do.
 But I am a woman and will no longer hide the real me.